django-cms/django-cms/docs/how_to/01-placeholders.rst

 :class:`~cms.models.fields.PlaceholderRelationField`.

-By defining a :class:`~cms.models.fields.PlaceholderRelationField` on a custom model you can take advantage of the full power of :class:`~cms.models.pluginmodel.CMSPlugin` in one or more placholders.
+By defining a :class:`~cms.models.fields.PlaceholderRelationField` on a custom model you can take advantage of the full power of :class:`~cms.models.pluginmodel.CMSPlugin` in one or more placeholders.

 .. warning::